 Another take on a leaf-patterned mason jar.

-Yes, I know this is kind of a “cheat,” but if you don’t have lots of leaves available, but still want the look, I think these painted mason jars are perfect.
+Yes, I know this is kind of a “cheat,” but if you don’t have lots of leaves available, yet still want the look, I think these painted mason jars are perfect.
 I love the colors they have chosen, too.
 These would be awesome on the tables for a Fall-themed wedding reception.

 source

+You can do so many things with mason jars!
 See 20+ more mason jar crafts here.

 Make leaf roses.